 .ssh folder which contains his private and public SSH key.

 id_rsa) and save a copy of this locally.

 Now we can use this private key to SSH into the server...

 Except it's not that easy because the private key is password protected!
 Time to brute force again, this time we are going to use a different tool, john the ripper to crack the password with the rockyou wordlist.

 If you don't have the ssh2john.py script you can download it here.

 Once you have the password cracked you can finally SSH onto the machine.

-Running sudo -l on the machine shows that we can switch to the fred account without a password.
+sudo -l to list the allowed sudo commands on the machine shows that we can switch to the fred account without a password.

 Thank you for playing and I hope you enjoyed the room.